What CPS Can and Cannot Do on Long Island, New York

 When to Contact an Experienced Long Island Family Lawyer

-If you’ve received any communication from Child Protective Services, you should consult with an experienced Long Island family attorney right away.
-At Hornberger Verbitsky, P.C., we can help you navigate the challenges of a CPS investigation.
+If you’ve received any communication from Child Protective Services, consulting with an experienced Long Island family attorney is essential.
+At Hornberger Verbitsky, P.C., we can help you understand how to protect your child during a CPS investigation and navigate the legal challenges to safeguard your family.
 Call now for a consultation at 631-923-1910.

 GET YOUR FREE CONSULTATION TODAY